jonathan-nuvetech/BasicMOSFET3/README.md

 Support: [Buy me a coffee](https://www.buymeacoffee.com/jonathanrabe)

 ## Running Steps
+Make sure that the device.json, and BasicMOSFET3.py files are in the same directory.
+Navigate to this directory in a terminal.
 1. Install Python 3 (if not installed)
    - Note: Make sure to check "Add Python 3.x to PATH" during installation
    - If Python is already installed, you can skip this step